1 / 10

 "Remember a time when the default option for family car buyers was a Volkswagen Golf?
 It ticked all the boxes: a classy image, spacious image and a feeling of quality that you wouldn’t find in a Vauxhall Astra or Ford Focus."

-Of course, everyone now wants a crossover SUV.
+Of course, everyone now wants an SUV.
 And it makes sense.
 They provide more space, a higher seating position (which makes you feel socially superior as well as giving you a better view of the road ahead) and won’t cost a great deal more to run.
 Popular choices include the Nissan Qashqai, Kia Sportage and Peugeot 3008.
-And this, the Volkswagen Tiguan.
+And the subject of this review, the 2022 Volkswagen Tiguan.

 Just like the Golf, the Volkswagen Tiguan is slightly pricier than its mainstream contemporaries.
 But you get what you pay for - with generous equipment levels and a feeling of indestructibleness which is missing from the Qashqai.
 It also looks pretty smart, too, almost putting it in the same league as an Audi Q3 on the school run but with a less brash image.